Convert Kilowatt-hour to Electron-volt (kWh to eV)

 - Select the Kilowatt-hour Value: Start by determining the kilowatt-hour (kWh) value you want to convert into electron-volt (eV).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert kilowatt-hour to electron-volt, multiply the selected kWh value by 2.246943e+25.
-This factor is essential for accurately converting from a larger unit (kWh) to a much smaller unit (eV).
+- Multiply by the Conversion Factor: To calculate kilowatt-hour to equivalent electron-volt amount, multiply the selected kWh value by 2.246943e+25.

 - Illustration of Multiplication: